AI in Procurement

 Use of Machine Learning in Procurement

-At the same time, machine learning is one of the most misunderstood aspects of AI in procurement organizations.
-There is much confusion over the question “what is machine learning in procurement?”
+Machine learning is also one of the most misunderstood aspects of AI in procurement organizations.
 Some enthusiasts consider any examples of advanced statistical methods to be ML, while many software vendors portray images of human-like machines.
 It’s time to dispel some myths by reviewing the core types of machine learning.

 4 Machine Learning applications in procurement

-Today, different types of ML are used within procurement processes, each requiring a varying degree of human intervention.
+Different types of machine learning are used within procurement processes.
+Each machine learning type requires a varying degree of human intervention.
 The four types of machine learning include:

 Supervised Learning: an algorithm is taught the patterns using past data, and then detects them automatically in new data.
 Supervision comes in the form of correct answers that humans provide to train the algorithm to seek out patterns in data.
 Commonly used within spend analysis in areas such as spend classification.

 Unsupervised Learning: the algorithm is programmed to detect new and interesting patterns in completely new data.
 Without supervision, the algorithm is not expected to surface specific correct answers instead it looks for logical patterns within raw data.
 Rarely used within critical procurement functions.